Skip to main content

 Dr Kristin Flegal

 Kristin has a PhD in Psychology with a concentration in Cognition and Cognitive Neuroscience from the University of Michigan.
 She completed a postdoctoral fellowship in fMRI at the University of California, Davis, in 2015.
-She moved to the University of Glasgow to take up the role of Lead Scientist of SINAPSE (Scottish Imaging Network: A Platform for Scientific Excellence).
+She moved to the University of Glasgow to take up the role of Lead Scientist of SINAPSE (https://www.sinapse.ac.uk/).
 From 2021 until 2023, Kristin worked as a Senior Project Manager in Glasgow's UKRI-funded Living Laboratory for Precision Medicine programme.
 Here she was responsible for the delivery of three Advanced Imaging collaborative projects with academic, clinical, and industry partners.

 Trustee and treasurer